harryli0088/ieeevis.org-astro/src/pages/info/registration-and-travel/venue.md

 The Austria Center Vienna (ACV) can be easily reached by public transport:

 - **On Foot**: There are hotels nearby if you would like to stay close to the convention center.
-- **Public Transport**: The convention center is located next to the **U1** subway station "Kaisermühlen - Vienna International Center".
+- **Public Transport**: The convention center is located next to the **U1** subway station "Kaisermühlen - Vienna International Center" (5min on foot).
 Please note: The "Vienna International Center" is not the venue; it is the headquarters of the United Nations, right next to it.
 - **Vienna Airport Lines**: The ACV is directly connected to the line VAL 3 of the [Vienna Aiport Lines](https://www.viennaairportlines.at/){:target= "\_blank"}.
-- **Onsite Car Parking**: If driving to the convention center, parking is available but needs to be paid extra.
-- **Taxi and Rideshare**: Taxi and rideshares are generally available.

 ### Remarks for access from the subway station